Review: ‘Cult Killer,’ starring Alice Eve, Shelley Hennig, Paul Reid and Antonio Banderas

 Antonio Banderas and Alice Eve in “Cult Killer” (Photo courtesy of Saban Films)

-“Cult Killer” took a potentially intriguing story idea about a vengeful serial killer and ruined it with a messy plot holes, too many flashbacks, and an idiotic showdown scene that sinks this movie into a pile of cinematic garbage.
+“Cult Killer” took a potentially intriguing story idea about a vengeful serial killer and ruined it with messy plot holes, too many flashbacks, and an idiotic showdown scene that sinks this movie into a pile of cinematic garbage.
 This is the type of movie where most of the acting isn’t terrible, but the film becomes undone by the way it’s written and directed.
 There are moments of suspense in finding out the motive for the killings, but once that motive is revealed, “Cult Killer” becomes a predictable and mindless mush.

 Directed by Jon Keeyes and written by Charles Burnley, “Cult Killer” takes place in Dublin.
 The movie was filmed on location in Ireland.
 The locations are some of the few authentic-looking things about “Cult Killer.”
 The movie’s cinematography gives everything a dark blueish-green tint that makes “Cult Killer” look like an unnecessarily murky-looking film.